Selection

 Target

-Raise international climate finance to at least 6 billion euro by 2025 at the latest
+Raise international climate finance to at least 6 billion euros by 2025 at the latest

 Type of target